Betting Assiniboia Downs

 What are track trends?

-Use the data below to help identify helpful trends for handicapping and betting through four weeks of racing at Assiniboia Downs.
+Use the data below to help identify helpful trends for handicapping and betting through the current week of racing at Assiniboia Downs.
 Obviously, as the number of races increases, so will the reliability of the statistical trends we see throughout the meet.

 Post Time Favorite Analysis

-Overall, post time favorites are winning at a 50.0% rate during six weeks at Assiniboia Downs.
-Looking beyond just favorites, 75.9% of winners have been 4/1 or lower at post time.
-Meanwhile, 7.1% of winners have been 10/1 or higher come post time.
+Overall, post time favorites are winning at a 46.9% rate during 15 weeks at Assiniboia Downs.
+Looking beyond just favorites, 73.3% of winners have been 4/1 or lower at post time.
+Meanwhile, 7.0% of winners have been 10/1 or higher come post time.

 Favorites by Level